2021–22 Bundesliga

 The 2021–22 Bundesliga was the 59th season of the Bundesliga, Germany's premier football competition.
-It began on 13 August 2021 and concluded on 14 May 2022.
+It began on 13 August 2021, with Borussia Mönchengladbach hosting Bayern Munich and concluded on 14 May 2022.
 The fixtures were announced on 25 June 2021.

 Bayern Munich were the defending champions and successfully defended their title, winning their record-extending 10th consecutive title and 32nd title overall (31st in the Bundesliga era) on 23 April with three matches to spare.
 Bayern also became the first ever club in Europe's top five leagues to achieve a tenth consecutive league title, the previous record being Juventus' nine consecutive titles from 2012 to 2020.

 Arminia Bielefeld and Greuther Furth were relegated to the 2.
 Bundesliga.

 Teams

 A total of eighteen teams participated in the 2021–22 edition of the Bundesliga.